How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 Using VBA to Highlight Blank Cells in Excel

-We see that the cell containing space is not highlighted, but the rest blank cells are highlighted.
+The cell containing the space is not highlighted, while the rest of the blank cells are.

 Download Practice Workbook